mellaurie/DLC-Help/pages/02.online-learning-on-ramp/03.running-a-session/04.conferencing/docs.md

 Video conferencing is a great way to connect with students online.
 Consider having weekly sessions, allowing time to teach content, explain assignments, facilitate student discussions, and assess students (presentations, etc.)

 !
-Note that you can record these sessions and post them to Moodle so students can access the recordings.
+Note that you can record these sessions and [post them to MS Stream](https://create.twu.ca/help/online-learning-on-ramp/running-a-session/conferencing/managing-videos) so students can access the recordings.

 ### Using web-conferencing tools to connect synchronously